andrewlee977/andrewlee977.github.io/_posts/2021-04-02-popularity-of-songs-on-spotify.md

 In conclusion, there is a significant relationship between ‘instrumentalness’ and ‘popularity’ of songs on Spotify.
 When comparing the mean ‘popularity’ scores of songs with high instrumentalness to songs with low instrumentalness, we find that the resulting p-value is 0.0.
 This indicates that at the 95% significance level, we reject our original null hypothesis.

 Further research should include examining the graphs, as both songs with low instrumentalness and songs with high instrumentalness have a similar distribution in ‘popularity’ of songs.
+This is one element that was unclear throughout the analysis, as there seems to be little to no difference between the popularity of songs with low and high instrumentalness.